tekbasse/futil/README.md

 introduction
 ------------

-Fiel Utility is an OpenACS file utility web-app.
+File Utility is an OpenACS file utility web-app.
 It allows files in scoped directories to be managed in a web-based publishing environment.
 It is not tied to vertical web applications, such as OpenACS ecommerce package.